AU-BCE-EE/course-modelling-2025/course_info.md

 Rasmuson, A. et al. 2014.
 Mathematical Modeling in Chemical Engineering.
 Cambridge University Press.
 183 pp.

-We will provide copies of other reading material when assigned.
+You can find reading materials on Brightspace under [Content -> Reading material](https://brightspace.au.dk/d2l/le/lessons/184142/units/2412028).

+# Brightspace
+We will use the course Brightspace page for announcements and for sharing reading materials.

 # Git and GitHub
 Git and GitHub are software tools for tracking changes to files and collaborating in writing computer code.